Finding An OCD Therapist For Obsessive-Compulsive Disorder Treatment

 Are you having trouble managing your OCD symptoms?

 There are a few ways to find a therapist who has expertise in working with individuals experiencing OCD.
 One way to find a therapist is to search online for " OCD therapists near me.”
-Or, you can contact your insurance company if applicable and ask for a list of providers and therapists in or near your zip code who are in network.
-Once you find providers and therapists within a commutable distance, you can call and ask these therapists if they're accepting new patients for OCD treatment and what their rates are.
+Or, you can contact your insurance company if applicable and ask for a list of providers and therapists in or near your zip code who are in the network.
+Once you find providers and therapists within a commutable distance, you can call and ask these therapists if they're accepting new patients for obsessive compulsive disorder treatment and what their rates are.
 You can also look into the provider’s credentials and any reviews you may be able to find to help you make your decision.
 If you find someone who seems like a good fit and suits your therapy needs, you can schedule a session.

 Through an online therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging.